 The composite appearance of the Beast, resembling a leopard, lion, and bear, suggests its ferocity and predatory nature.

-The Lamb of God, often identified with Jesus Christ, standing on Mount Zion with a group of 144,000 individuals who bear the Father's name on their foreheads.
+The Lamb of God, often identified with Jesus Christ, stands on Mount Zion with a group of 144,000 individuals who bear the Father's name on their foreheads.

-This group of individuals, often referred to as the "redeemed," symbolizes the faithful followers of Christ who have been chosen and sealed by God for salvation.
-The mention of their virginity may symbolize their purity and devotion to God.
+This group of individuals, often referred to as the "redeemed," symbolises the faithful followers of Christ who have been chosen and sealed by God for salvation.
+The mention of their virginity may symbolise their purity and devotion to God.

 The Lamb holding the book of life underscores the role of Jesus Christ as the mediator between God and humanity.
 The book of life contains the names of those who belong to God and have received eternal life through faith in Christ.